 Number 5: Jurassic Park

 The first movie I saw in theaters was the Spielberg adaptation of Michael Crichton’s best-selling novel, and it served as the foundation for my lifelong love of film (and dinosaurs!).
 As a kid I was awestruck by the groundbreaking visual effects that were used to bring the park’s inhabitants to life – which still hold up fairly well today – and I grew to appreciate it even further as I got older and understood the more complex ideas, themes, and overall filmmaking behind it.
 What I initially loved as just a movie with dinosaurs eventually became one of my favorite works of science fiction.
+And if all of that wasn’t enough, every single thing that Jeff Goldblum does in this movie is pure magic.

-Number 4: The Witch
+Number 4: Se7en

 Number 3: Terminator 2: Judgement Day